databricks/dbt-databricks/README.md

 The **[Databricks Lakehouse](https://www.databricks.com/)** provides one simple platform to unify all your data, analytics and AI workloads.

-# dbt-databricks vs dbt-spark
+# dbt-databricks

 The `dbt-databricks` adapter contains all of the code enabling dbt to work with Databricks.
 This adapter is based off the amazing work done in [dbt-spark](https://github.com/dbt-labs/dbt-spark).
-We strongly recommend using this adapter for the following reasons:
+Some key features include:

 - **Easy setup**.
 No need to install an ODBC driver as the adapter uses pure Python APIs.
 - **Open by default**.
 For example, it uses the the open and performant [Delta](https://delta.io/) table format by default.
 This has many benefits, including letting you use `MERGE` as the the default incremental materialization strategy.
-- **Performant**.
+- **Performance**.
 The adapter generates SQL expressions that are automatically accelerated by the native, vectorized [Photon](https://databricks.com/product/photon) execution engine.

+## Choosing between dbt-databricks and dbt-spark
+If you are developing a dbt project on Databricks, we recommend using `dbt-databricks` for the reasons noted above.

+`dbt-spark` is an actively developed adapter which works with Databricks as well as Apache Spark anywhere it is hosted e.g. on AWS EMR.

 ## Getting started